Skip to content

 Common PTIN WISP Mistakes That Expose Tax Preparers to Risk

-The most frequent compliance failure among PTIN holders is not the outright absence of a WISP — it is maintaining a plan that exists only on paper, one that bears no relationship to how the practice actually operates.
+The most frequent compliance failure among PTIN holders is not the outright absence of a WISP.
+It is maintaining a plan that exists only on paper, one that bears no relationship to how the practice actually operates.
 IRS examiners and FTC investigators look for internal consistency: does the document describe the systems the preparer actually uses?
 Do the access control policies reflect who actually has system access?
 Are training records dated and retained?

 Using a Generic Template Without Customization

-Downloadable WISP templates are a valid starting point, but they must be customized to accurately reflect your specific tax software, network configuration, staff roles, and physical location.
-A WISP that references systems you do not use — or omits systems you do use — fails the basic compliance standard of being an accurate description of your security program.
+Downloadable WISP templates are a valid starting point, but they must be customized to reflect your specific tax software, network configuration, staff roles, and physical location.
+A WISP that references systems you do not use, or omits systems you do use, fails the basic standard of being an accurate description of your security program.
+If your template references on-premises server infrastructure but your practice runs entirely on cloud-based platforms, the document fails the accuracy test immediately.
+Our guide to how to create a WISP explains what thorough customization looks like, and our IRS Publication 5708 sample WISP resource shows how different practice types should approach the document.

 No Documented Risk Assessment